 Spanish nouns normally have either a feminine or a masculine form.
 This interesting feature makes them kind of different and challenging at the same time when compared to the way nouns are used in other languages.
-Luckily, there are some simple rules to recognize the gender of Spanish nouns, and we are certain that you will remember them easily with all the examples in this lesson.
+Luckily, there are some simple rules to recognize masculine and feminine nouns in Spanish, and we are certain that you will remember them easily with all the examples in this lesson.
 Let’s start…

 The basic rules for the gender of Spanish nouns

-As a general rule, we recognize the gender of Spanish nouns by looking at the word ending.
-Masculine words usually end in the vowels E or O like PADRE and MAESTRO, whereas Spanish feminine words end with the vowel A such as HERMANA and CASA.
-The picture below introduces some examples of common masculine and feminine nouns.
+As a general rule, we recognize the gender of Spanish nouns by looking at the word’s ending.
+Masculine words usually end in the vowels E or O like PADRE and MAESTRO, whereas feminine words end in the vowel A such as HERMANA and CASA.
+The picture below introduces some examples of common masculine and feminine nouns in Spanish.

-You will recognize Spanish masculine nouns, los sustantivos masculinos, because these words end in the letters -N, -O, -R, -S, -R, –L. Two examples of common masculine words are CORAZÓN (heart) and CARRO (heart).
+You will recognize masculine nouns in Spanish, los sustantivos masculinos, because these words end in the letters -N, -O, -R, -S, -R, –L. Two examples of common masculine nouns are CORAZÓN (heart) and CARRO (car).
 In addition, some masculine nouns end in the syllables –MA, -PA and –TA, just like the word PROBLEMA and MAPA.
-Be aware that there are also some Spanish feminine nouns that may end in -L and -MA such as: CARCEL (jail) and MAMÁ (mom).
+Know that there are also some feminine nouns in Spanish that may end in -L and -MA such as: CÁRCEL (jail) and MAMÁ (mom).

-There are always exceptions to the rules for the gender of Spanish nouns, so always pay attention to certain clues like the definite article or indefinite article that precedes the word, or even the subject pronoun that accompanies the noun.
-For instance, in the sentence “Él es mi papá“, the pronoun ÉL tell that we are talking about a masculine noun.
-In general, you will not see or listen to isolated words in the language so those words that accompany Spanish nouns will be the key to know their gender.
+There are always exceptions to the rules for the gender of nouns, so pay attention to certain clues like the definite article or indefinite article that precedes the word, or even the subject pronoun that is being used in the sentence.
+For instance, in the sentence “Él es mi papá“, the pronoun “ÉL” tells that we are talking about a masculine noun.
+In general, you will not see or listen to isolated words in the language, so those words that accompany Spanish nouns will be crucial to determine their gender.

-Some examples of sentences using a a list of Spanish masculine nouns
+Some examples of sentences using a list of masculine nouns in Spanish

 Carro (ends in -o) – El carro rojo es suyo